Hahn-Schickard/BAG/index.md

 ## IDE Setup

-1. Download the current version of the Eclipse Installer here: https://www.eclipse.org/downloads/
+1. Download the current version of the Eclipse Installer <a href="https://www.eclipse.org/downloads/">here</a>
 2. Install the <b>Eclipse IDE for Java Developers</b>
-3. After successfully installing the Eclipse IDE you can import the "BAG" library.
+3. After successfully installing the Eclipse IDE you can import the <b>BAG</b> library.

 ## Import of the BAG library